InternLM/OpenAOE/README.md

    2. npm: build the frontend project

 > [!TIP]
-> The build tools can be installed by [sealion-cli](https://github.com/opensealion/sealion-cli) by `pip install -U sealion-cli`
+> The build tools can be installed quickly by `pip install -U sealion-cli`

 ## Organization of the Repo
-- Frontend code in `openaoe/frontend`
+- Frontend codes are in `openaoe/frontend`
-- Backend code in `openaoe/backend`
+- Backend codes are in `openaoe/backend`
 - Project entry-point is `openaoe/main.py`

 ## How to add a new model